ualbertalib/jupiter/docs/jupiter_core_overview.md

         end
         ```
         Remember that ldp_object is only present if an `unlock_and_fetch_ldp_object` block has been run, meaning that the object's title may have changed
         but not yet been saved (so the data in the solr_document may be out of date).
 Thus if it is present we should return the ldp_object.title, and not the possibly stale solr data.
-        saving the ldp_object will bring the solr data back into sync.
+Saving the ldp_object will bring the solr data back into sync.

-        Because solr docs are always multivalued but not all of our attributes are `defined_cached_reader` deals with returning single values instead of arrays
+        Also, because solr docs are always multivalued but not all of our attributes are `define_cached_reader` deals with returning single values instead of arrays.
-    - defines a method `title=` on Item, which simply raises an error message asking the programmer to use `unlock_and_fetch_ldp_object`.
+    - defines a method `title=` on Item, which simply raises an error message asking the programmer to use `unlock_and_fetch_ldp_object` instead.
 This is done to help people figure out the right way to do things
     - runs the "normal" ActiveFedora property declaration code in IRItem, eg:
         ```ruby
           property :title, predicate: ::RDF::Vocab::DC.title, multiple: false do |index|